blackbird806/LittleBirdBlog/_posts/2020-04-29-What-I-like-about-D.md

 	writeln("a + b = ", add(5, 3));
 }
 ```
-But where it become interesting is when we use template in a little more advanced way :
+But where it become interesting is when we use templates in a slightly more advanced way :

 ```d
 import std.stdio;